karlwancl/GoogleCloudPrintApi/README.md

 # GoogleCloudPrintApi
-A .NET wrapper for Google Cloud Print API, used for server application, currently supports only Google Cloud Print 1.0.
+A .NET wrapper for Google Cloud Print API.
 This library is based on .NET standard 1.4, can be run on .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android & Universal Windows Platform.

 ### Features
 * Allows printer registration to Google Cloud